 Medical Assistant Degree

 WMCC offers a well-established and recognized MA Program that prepares students to help meet the growing need for Medical Assistants in a variety of outpatient medical settings.
-Students must choose the Certificate tract to be eligible to take the AAMA National Certification Exam to become a Certified Medical Assistant upon completion of the program.
-Students who are interested in the Associate Degree and National Certification are currently required to have a dual major in the Degree and Certificate programs.
+Students may choose an Associate or Certificate tract to be eligible to take the AAMA National Certification Exam to become a Certified Medical Assistant upon completion of the program.

 Admission Requirements for Medical Assistant Applicants: